The reasons why going vegan today and adopting a plant-based lifestyle could be a game changer for you.

 Benefits of Following A Vegan Diet

 Most people dismiss the vegan diet on a lack of protein basis.
 Some ill-informed people ask aspiring athletes to stay away from the vegan diet.
 According to these gym bros, eating a plant-based diet can’t give you enough protein.

 There is enough data (and recipes) which prove that a vegan diet can help you achieve your daily protein goal of 0.8 gram of protein per kg of body weight – which is recommended by the USDA.
 As an example, a peanut butter sandwich has roughly the same amount of protein as three ounces of beef or 3 large eggs.
 For athletes, this is becoming more popular in the world of sports nutrition knowledge (1).

-Supplement companies are now starting to make vegan protein powders and supplements so you never have to miss out on any protein.
+Supplement companies are now starting to make quality non-dairy protein powder supplements so you never have to miss out on any protein.
 Made with rice or pea protein, and loaded with other nutrients, these are great aids to add to your workout.

 Check out our list of the best vegan proteins here!

 Considerably Lower Inflammations